-Figure 16: Estimated IAS (blue) compared with simulated RPS with slow rate of change varies according to (100 Hz)et/T+(5 Hz)sin⁡(t) (red).
+Figure 16: Estimated IAS (blue) compared with simulated RPS with slow rate of change according to (100 Hz)et/T+(5 Hz)sin⁡(t) (red).

 Figure 17 presents the results of the algorithm for estimating the IAS when the simulated rotational speed is the sum of a constant and a sine function: (25 Hz) +(5 Hz)sin⁡(πt).
 In each segment, the rotational speed can accelerate by as much as ±10 Hzs.
 A closer look reveals some differences between the estimated IAS and the simulated rotational speed.
 However, despite the rapid changes, the algorithm generated an IAS with the same shape as the simulated rotational speed.
 In this case, too, the curve is smooth without edge effects at the connecting points between VKF segments.
 Similar results occur for the other simulated rotational speeds.